NataliaNietoGarcia/fitness-agent/README.md

 ```

 ## Usage
-You: Benchpress 100kg 3x8, Squats 120kg 4x6
+You: Benchpress 100kg 3x8, Squats 120kg 4x6.
 Agent: 💪 Workout saved!
 2 exercise(s) logged.
-You: What did I train recently?
+You: What did I train recently?.
 Agent: 📊 Your recent workouts: ...
-You: What is progressive overload?
+You: What is progressive overload?.
 Agent: 📚 Based on scientific documents: ...

 ## Project Structure